-PURPOSE: To ensure planning addresses the needs of people who have been historically underrepresented, including people with disabilities, communities of color, and low-income residents, and to coordinate specialized transportation services in accordance with the Americans with Disabilities Act (ADA).
+PURPOSE: To ensure planning addresses the needs of people who have been historically underrepresented, including people with disabilities, communities of color, and low-income populations, and to coordinate specialized transportation services in accordance with the Americans with Disabilities Act (ADA).

-- Continue project management work on the Equity Evaluation of Regional Transportation Investment consultant project, which was begun in 2021 and is funded through a special Council grant of local non-CPG funding. - Work with a Policy Advisory Group formed for the Equity Evaluation study to identify transportation investment related strategies that will help to reduce systemic inequities in transportation investment practices. - Staff presentations to the Council, TAB and TAC committees to involve and keep them apprised of the Equity Evaluation work and recommendations. - Participate in the MnDOT led statewide Advancing Transportation Equity initiative including identifying and implementing equity measures for transportation planning and decision-making. - Participate in the Council's 2050 plan development which will highlight Equity as a regional outcome and identify regional equity metrics and evaluation measures to be used in transportation planning work and investment decision-making. - Participate in internal organization-wide and division equity committees to change policies, practices, and procedures to implement the Council's Racial Equity Work Plan. - Presentations and interactions with the Council's Equity Advisory Committee (EAC) to incorporate their recommendations into the Council's transportation work. - Initiate metro area policymaker and technical staff committees to discuss, learn and incorporate equity considerations into transportation planning and investment policies and practices.
+- Continue project management work on the Equity Evaluation of Regional Transportation Investment consultant project, which was begun in 2022 and is funded through a special Council grant of local non-CPG funding. - Work with a Policy Advisory Group formed for the Equity Evaluation study to identify transportation investment related strategies that will help to reduce systemic inequities in transportation investment practices. - Staff presentations to the Council, TAB, and TAC committees to involve and keep them apprised of the Equity Evaluation work and recommendations. - Participate in the MnDOT led statewide Advancing Transportation Equity initiative including identifying and implementing equity measures for transportation planning and decisionmaking. - Participate in the Council's 2050 Regional Development Plan update which will highlight Equity as a regional outcome and identify regional equity metrics and evaluation measures to be used in transportation planning work and investment decision-making. - Presentations and interactions with the Council's Equity Advisory Committee (EAC) to incorporate their recommendations into the Council's transportation work.